Full-Stack-ArielSemel/football-project-frontend/README.md

 ### Overview
-**This is the frontend of the Football Project, a web application built with ReactJS.
+**This is the frontend of the Football Project, a ReactJS-based web application.
-It provides a user-friendly interface for managing football matches, viewing live scores and table leagues, and interacting with the backend API.**
+It provides a streamlined interface for creating and managing football matches, tracking live scores and league tables, and interacting with a powerful backend and MySQL database for real-time data management and synchronization.**

 ### Prerequisites
 - Node.js (version 14 or later)